Drumstick Curry with coconut milk is an eccentric vegan recipe. The recipe hails from Southern India, aka God’s Own Country.

 The thick pulp is your tamarind paste.
 Water quantity must be 1/4 of the tamarind.
 Isn’t it easy?

 The above pre-preparations are necessary before making the recipe.
-The recipe steps are mentioned below.
+And that is all for this recipe.